 Some blocks, like this effects block, have a value that you can change.

 Click the dropdown to select a different effect, and click the block to run it.

-After trying a few effects, click the “clear graphic effects” block to reset the water sprite to its original appearance.
+After trying a few effect's, click the clear graphics effect block to reset the water sprite to it's original appearance.

 Each time you run this block, the whirl effect gets more intense.

 To reverse the whirl effect, change the value in the whirl block to a negative number.

 You should see the whirl effect slowly reversing.

 These are the beginnings of a computer program.